yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Tables

 ### Weather
-If the "**Extreme**" weather result is rolled twice in 24 hours, the weather turns to "**Catastrophic**".
+If the "**Extreme**" weather result is rolled twice in a row, the weather turns to "**Catastrophic**".
 A summer squall becomes a hurricane, a fall storm floods the valleys, etc.

 |        |              |              |              |             |
 | :----: | :----------: | :----------: | :----------: | :----------:|